tendermint/images/rbuilder/README.md

 # Reproducible Build System

-This image is meant to provide a minimal deterministic buildsystem for Cosmos SDK applications.
+This image is meant to provide a minimal deterministic build system for Tendermint applications.

 # Requirements And Usage

-The client application's repository must include an `build.sh` executable file in the root folder meant to drive the build process.
+The client application's repository must include an `build.sh` executable file in the `/scripts` folder meant to drive the build process.
 The following environment variables are passed through and made available to the `build.sh` script: